10 Library Grants Every Librarian Should Apply For

 This grant can be used for schools, public libraries, and nonprofits who work with students that need help improving their literacy skills.
 You can use the grant funding to expand literacy programs, purchase equipment, and technology to support literacy, and also purchase books and materials for any literacy programs.

-The 2023 applications open on March 9th.
+The 2024 applications are closed and the next opening is scheduled for March of 2025.
 The maximum grant amount is $4,000.

 Dollar General Summer Reading Grant